 - Running Gag: Cain's headaches.
 Of course, he's Surrounded by Idiots.

-- Also, the "I hear your _____'s going out with Squeak!" psych-out.
+- Also, the "I hear your _____'s going out with Squeak!" psyche-out.
+Taken to its logical conclusion when Squeak himself uses it.

 - Second Place Is for Losers: After losing the championship game at the beginning, the Beers are met with hats and assorted merchandise labeled "LOSERS."